Clubs at GC

 Moderator: Beth Silva

-The season begins in the fall of 2013 and continues until the spring of 2014.
-A fee is associated with participation and students will compete in the Inter-School Horse Show series against Metro area high schools.
+The season begins in the fall and continues until the spring.
+A fee is associated with participation and students will compete in the Interscholastic Equestrian Association(IEA) against Metro area high school riding teams.

-For more information or questions, keep an eye out for the informational meeting which be held in the fall or email Mrs. Barbara Nash.
+For more information or questions, email Mrs. Barbara Nash.